lorin/alloy-consistency/README.md

 * *op* - relation that maps events to operations
 * *rval* - relation that maps events to values returned by the operation
 * *rb* - "returns before" relation that captures which operations returned before which other ones
-* *ss* - "same session" relation that captures which operations are part of the same "session" (you can think of as a thread or process)
+* *ss* - "same session" relation that captures which operations are part of the same session (you can think of it as a thread or process)
 * *vis* - visibility relation
 * *ar* - arbitration relation